2 Days Itinerary for Lake Como in Winter with Full Costs

 I must admit after my meal, I met up with the ladies I'd been talking to on the ferry to Sicily, and we enjoyed a great evening over some drinks in the square.

-One of the main sites in Taormina is the Ancient Theater- apart from one in Syracusa, the Ancient Theater of Taormina is the largest building for shows in the Italian Peninsula.
+One of the main sites in Taormina is the Ancient Theater- apart from one in Siracusa, the Ancient Theater of Taormina is the largest building for shows in the Italian Peninsula.

 For those wanting to see an authentic opera performance in Taormina, Nazarena Theater has regular shows available to book here